eyob721/alx-low_level_programming/0x02-functions_nested_loops/README.md

     -   a function that prints the 9 times table, starting with 0.
 -   10-add.c
     -   a functions that adds two integers and returns the result.
+-   11-print_to_98.c
+    -   a function that prints all natural numbers from n to 98.
+    -   it is allowed to use standard library.

 ## Advanced